wso2/k8s-wso2am-operator/README.md

     ```

-10. Finally you can successfully access the following portals.
+10. Finally you can successfully access the following portals in LoadBalancer.

-- LoadBalancer:

    _APIM Publisher_ - https://wso2apim:9443/publisher